intel/ai-reference-models/docs/image_recognition/tensorflow_serving/Tutorial.md

 1. **Download the Model**: Download and extract the ResNet50 or InceptionV3 pre-trained model (FP32), using the instructions in one of the READMEs above.

-2. **(Optional) Download Data**: If you are interested only in testing latency and throughput, not accuracy, you can skip this step and use synthetic data.
+2. **(Optional) Download Data**: If you are interested only in testing performance, not accuracy, you can skip this step and use synthetic data.
    If you want to verify prediction accuracy by testing on real data, follow the instructions in one of the READMEs above to download the ImageNet dataset.

 3. **Clone this repository**: Clone the [intelai/models](https://github.com/intelai/models) repository and `cd` into the `docs/image_recognition/tensorflow_serving/src` directory.